peymanbarca/django-pizza-order-service/README.md

 So the swagger web page is accessible on:

     {{url}}/swagger
+Also the postman collection for all REST APIs is available in the project in **DRF-Pizza-Order-Service.postman_collection.json**

 ### Tests
 In this project, we implemented some API test cases for the following scenarios: